 Most things in your home run on electricity—from charging your cell phone to keeping the temperature inside where you want it.
 That’s why it’s annoying when electricity in our homes doesn’t work the way we expect.
 For many homeowners, this stress can come to a head when lights flicker after their air conditioning or heating system starts to run.

 The question remains: Do dimming or flickering lights at the beginning of HVAC cycles signify a serious electrical problem?
 It varies.

 When are dimming or flickering lights considered normal?

 If you’re noticing dimming that lasts for a fraction of a second when your HVAC starts, it likely isn’t something to be concerned about.

-While it might not feel like it, your home has a regulated amount of electricity it can use at any given time.
+While it might not feel like it, your home has a certain amount of electricity it can use at any given time.
 Large appliances—like your HVAC system—need a substantial amount of electricity to start up.
-When those appliances turn on, they take a larger amount of the available electricity.
+When those appliances turn on, they use a larger amount of the available electricity.
 This means the other appliances in your home, like your lights, don’t have as much power available to them.

-When should I worry about flickering lights?
+When should I take action about the flickering lights?

 Any time your HVAC system and lights don’t work together, it’s a good idea to call a technician in to take a look.
 The team at Jack's Heating, Cooling, Stoves & Fireplaces is here to offer you the help you need.
-When you need us, you can give us a call at 308-321-4703 or make an appointment online.
-We’ll make sure everything is in order so your household can feel safe in your home.
+When you need us, you can give us a call at 308-321-4703 or schedule an appointment online.
+We’ll make sure everything is in order so your family can feel safe in your home.